Support Page Content

 Visit a Grad Class

 Want to see what happens in a PPA graduate class?
-Professor Rob Wassmer welcomes prospective students to visit his Fall 2022 Zoom classroom starting in September to see what it's all about.
+Professor Rob Wassmer welcomes prospective students to visit a classroom through Zoom, starting every fall semester, to see what it's all about.